 Employment and Internships

-The National Consumers League seeks a motivated intern who wants to work with a nonprofit advocacy group.
-The League is a national membership organization that protects and promotes social and economic justice for consumers and workers in the United States and abroad on issues including telemarketing and Internet fraud, food and drug safety, and fair labor standards.
+The National Consumers League seeks a motivated intern interested in consumer safety and advocacy.
+The nation’s oldest consumer organization, the League is a national organization that protects and promotes social and economic justice for consumers and workers in the United States and abroad on issues including telemarketing and Internet fraud, food and drug safety, and fair labor standards.

 This internship will provide an opportunity to:

-- Understand coordination and management of a national coalition; and
+- Understand coordination and management of collaborative efforts such as meetings, joint letters, and coalitions.

-In addition, a National Consumers League child labor policy internship provides the following areas of experience:
+In addition, a National Consumers League health policy internship provides the following areas of experience:

 - Because the League's staff is small, interns are an integral part, and are given responsibilities outside of their research duties, including: keeping project files up-to-date and providing limited office support (occasional data input, mailing, and filing).